-A strong contingent of the Northern Territory’s LGBTIQ community and allies will proudly march in the Sydney Mardi Gras Parade next month.
+A large contingent of the Northern Territory’s LGBTIQ community and allies will proudly march in the Sydney Mardi Gras Parade next month.

 Over 85 people will participate in the “Northern Territory Stars” float at this year’s parade on Saturday, March 4.
 Organisers say the float is themed to represent the “Shining night sky of the NT and all the uniqueness we have to offer”.